-In the baseline scenario, CO_2 emissions from the use of fossil fuels to generate energy should be considered as well as carbonates that are released to the atmosphere after being used in mineral production processes.
+In the baseline scenario, CO_2 emissions from the use of fossil fuels to generate energy must be considered as well as carbonates that are released to the atmosphere after being used in mineral production processes.

-In the project scenario, only CO_2 emissions from fossil fuel use, where applicable, or from carbonate-containing feedstocks should be considered.
+In the project scenario, only CO2 emissions from fossil fuel use, where applicable, or from carbonate-containing feedstocks must be considered.